on

 This year I’m attempting to mix it up a little.
 This year the only thing I

-section, then I’m adding a new section "What did I learn yesterday?"
+intend to keep is the log section, then I’m adding a new section "What did I learn yesterday?".

 The goal here is that instead of just looking forward at the next thing to do, that I should spend a minute or two reflecting on the details of what I did the previous day and identify moments of learning.
 So now my logs look more like the following;